Explaining different types of home loans

 Revolving home loans

 A revolving home loan, such as Rapid Repay, is sometimes called a “line of credit” or “revolving credit mortgage”.
 The idea is to help save on interest by reducing your daily loan balance as much as possible.

 You can do this by direct crediting all your income into the account and then paying your bills and everyday expenses from the account as you need to.
 Revolving home loans have a floating (or variable) interest rate.

 The interest is calculated on the daily balance of your account, so by keeping the loan as low as you can, for as long as you can, you should pay less interest.
 The credit limit on a Rapid Repay home loan steadily decreases to help you stay on track to the day you’ll be debt free.

 Pros and cons

 - You have the option of making as many lump-sum repayments as you like (paying down your loan), and if you need the money again, you can redraw up to your limit at any time.

 - You can help save on interest by putting spare money into this account instead of a savings account.

-- You need self-control.
-If you keep borrowing up to your credit limit you’ll end up paying interest on the full loan amount year after year.
+- If you keep borrowing up to your credit limit you’ll end up paying interest on the full loan amount year after year.